dqops/dqo/docs/integrations/airflow/table-status-operator.md

 **DAG example**

-The following example shows how to configure an operator that receive status from the enabled monitoring checks on the "maven_restaurant_ratings.consumers" table located in "example_connection".
+The following example shows how to configure an operator that receive status from the activated monitoring checks on the "maven_restaurant_ratings.consumers" table located in "example_connection".
 The operator connects to the locally started DQOps server.

 ```python